Nineveh S. McKeen

-Nineveh Shaw McKeen (1837 – December 22, 1890) was a Union soldier who fought in the American Civil War and received the Medal of Honor.
+Nineveh Shaw McKeen (c.
+1837 – December 22, 1890) was a Union soldier who fought in the American Civil War and received the Medal of Honor.

 Biography

 McKeen entered into Union service in Marshall, Illinois and was commissioned as a first lieutenant on June 14, 1861 in Company H of the 21st Illinois Volunteer Infantry.
 He served as a part of the Army of the Cumberland, which was commanded by General William S. Rosecrans.
 During the Battle of Stones River, on December 30, 1862, McKeen was noted for his charge into the enemy where he was wounded three times.
 He served in the Tullahoma Campaign where he fought in the Battle of Liberty Gap.
 During the battle, McKeen captured the colors of the 8th Arkansas Infantry Regiment.
 He resigned his commission on July 2, 1864.
 Due to his service, McKeen received brevet promotions of captain and major of volunteers.
 He received the Medal of Honor for his actions at Stones River and Liberty Gap on June 23, 1890.
 He would die a few months later on December 22, 1890 and was buried in Glenwood Cemetery in Collinsville, Illinois.